Quick Answer

 Is the AgiBot Lingxi X2 available to buy now?

-What AI does the Lingxi X2 use?
+What AI system does the Lingxi X2 use?

 How tall is the AgiBot Lingxi X2?